-When was the last time you thoroughly cleaned the water bottle in your gym bag?
+When was the last time you thoroughly cleaned your water bottle?
 If it’s been awhile, you’re not alone.
 Figuring out how to clean water bottles is a serious chore.
 But we’re here to help and have already done the research for you.

 1. Use a water bottle cleaning brush, hot water, and dish soap.

 Fill your sink with hot water and dish soap.
 Then, use a water bottle brush to scrub the bottom and sides of your plastic water bottle.
 Turn your water bottle upside down on a drying rack to finish.

-2. Use boiling water for mold in water bottles that are metal.
+2. Pour boiling water in metal water bottles to remove mold.

 If you have kids—and even if you don’t—you’ve probably found funky mold in water bottles shoved under car seats and in backpacks.
-Take any metal water bottles and fill them with boiling water to kill whatever stink — or worse — mold, that’s growing within.
+Take metal water bottles and fill them with boiling water to kill whatever stink or mold that’s growing within.
 Leave overnight, then wash the inside vigorously with soap.

 3. Drop a couple of denture cleaning tablets into a water bottle filled with warm water.

-Denture cleaner as a water bottle cleaner?!
+Denture cleaner for water bottles?
 Yep.
 Let the denture cleaner solution sit overnight, then rinse with dish soap and warm water.
 The baking soda in the denture tablets lifts any dirt or leftover food from smoothies and gets into small crevices.

-Baking soda is a natural disinfectant that is very mild, making it the perfect ingredient to clean out any mold in water bottles without leaving behind a scent.
+Baking soda is a natural disinfectant that is very mild.
+This makes it the perfect ingredient to clean out any mold in water bottles without leaving behind a scent.

-Add 1-2 teaspoons of baking soda to a water bottle filled with warm water, and let the solution soak for a few hours before washing everything out with dish soap.
+Add 1-2 teaspoons of baking soda to a water bottle filled with warm water.
+Let the solution soak for a few hours before washing everything out with dish soap.